 How States Tax Adult Use Cannabis and Spend Resulting Revenue

 States that have legalized adult-use recreational marijuana use a variety of tax strategies including special marijuana sales tax as a percentage of price, general state sales tax (plus applicable local sales tax), weight-based sales tax, or THC-potency tax.
-Regardless of the type, marijuana tax revenue supports a range of programs and initiatives including substance use/addiction recovery and public health, the state’s general fund, law enforcement and public safety, or social equity programs.
+Regardless of the type, marijuana tax revenue supports a range of programs and initiatives including substance use/addiction recovery and public health, states’ general fund, law enforcement and public safety, or social equity programs.
 Ten states, including Ohio, have specifically allocated a certain percentage of the special tax revenue to local governments without putting restrictions on how this money can be spent.
 However, the way in which local governments spend the resulting revenue is underexplored, with only anecdotal accounts from individual jurisdictions and no systematically collected data.

 This page aims to inform discussion of marijuana taxation and revenue allocation, at both the state and local level.
-We detail how the Ohio initiative’s tax and revenue structures compare to the other 23 states that have already fully legalized marijuana for adult use and provide the first systematic exploration into how local governments spend or are planning to spend marijuana tax revenue in states that allocate part of their overall marijuana state tax revenue to local governments.
+We detail how the Ohio initiative’s tax and revenue structures compared to the other 23 states that have already fully legalized marijuana for adult use and provide the first systematic exploration into how local governments spend or are planning to spend marijuana tax revenue in states that allocate part of their overall marijuana state tax revenue to local governments.

 Potential Loss of Host Community Cannabis Fund Revenue: Ohio Municipalities Give Their Two Cents